-After months of frantic selling and serving, your business has slacked off.
+After months or years of frantic hard work, your business has suddenly seen an unexpected slump..
 Other than take a much-needed vacation or count your hard-earned money like a demented Scrooge McDuck, what can you do to benefit your business during the slow days?
 Because if they haven’t come yet, they will.
 Slow days come to all businesses, no matter how much potential the enterprise has.
 As an entrepreneur, you don’t want to lose your momentum during those times when the orders are not rolling in.

 First, it’s important to stay optimistic.
 No matter how worried or stressed you feel right then, keep your focus on long-term growth.
 Remember, you want your business to last, to go all the way to the finish line.

 A few slow days or weeks can benefit your small business more than you might think.
-During these times, you can take care of important tasks that get shelved during the seasons.
+During these times, you can take care of important tasks that get shelved during your busy periods.
 Here are 11 things you can focus on during slow periods to help you stay on point.

 1. Train in the Off-Season

 Pat Riley, former head coach of three NBA teams, said, “Excellence is the gradual result of always striving to do better.”
 You can strive to do better during the slow times by taking a step back and looking at your company & your industry from a new perspective.
 Dive into a new business book.
 Listen to a podcast about your industry.
 Take a course on edX or Coursera.
 Read.
 Listen.
 Learn.